 The Tibetan Terrier is among several dogs associated with Buddhist monasteries, and they have a long history.
 They are not true Terriers, and that name was applied to them by Western civilization.
 Tibetan Terriers have worked guarding and herding sheep, and as watchdogs, but they make excellent companions.

-Tibetan Terrier Puppies – What You Should Know Before You Buy…
+Tibetan Terrier Puppies – Before You Welcome One Into Your Family

 3 Little-Known Facts About the Tibetan Terrier